francois-xl/MeetupToGoogleCalendar/README.md

     $ gem install MeetupToGoogleCalendar

 ## Usage

+To be able to use this gem (or its command-line version), you will need to setup some configuration in the Meetup APi and Google API.

+- On Meetup, you will need to login and generate an API key to authorize this gem to access the Meetup API.
+You can do this on this page : https://secure.meetup.com/meetup_api/key/

+- On Google Calendar, you will have to login and then register a new client ID, which will provide you with a client secret file that will be use to authenticate you using the gem.
+You can do this on this page : https://console.developers.google.com/project/static-welder-101600/apiui/credential
+Follow the step 1 described here : https://developers.google.com/google-apps/calendar/quickstart/ruby

+- Finaly, you will have to get the calendar ID you want to modify using this gem.
+You can find your calendar ID by following these steps : http://googleappstroubleshootinghelp.blogspot.co.uk/2012/09/how-to-find-calendar-id-of-google.html

-transfert_controler = MeetupToGoogleCalendar::TransfertControler.new(meetup_group_url, api_key)
+	transfert_controler = MeetupToGoogleCalendar::TransfertControler.new(meetup_group_urlname, api_key, calendar_id)

-TODO: google calendar arguments
-#Creates a Spydec object to use for competitive analysis
-transfert_controler#events			#Returns the list of public meetup event for the given meetup group
+	transfert_controler#events			#Returns the list of public meetup event for the given meetup group transfert_controler#synchronize		#Add the event list to the given google calendar account
-TODO: add synchronize method
-transfert_controler#synchronize		#Add the event list to the given google calendar account

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Command-line

+After the gem installed with `bundle exec rake install`, you will be able to use the command-line application for this gem.
+The executable is located in the lib/exe directory.

+### Usage

+	MeetupToGoogleCalendar [options] meetup_group_urlname meetup_api_key google_calendar_id

+* meetup_group_urlname : Name of the Meetup group as it appear in the URL to this group
+* meetup_api_key : Required key provided by Meetup to identify an user remotely using Meetup services
+* google_calendar_id : Required Google calendar ID provided by Google to use one specific user's calendar

 ## Contributing